 and has been submitting video training material to his YouTube channel since 2009 and currently has over 8,500 subscribers and 1.6 Million views.
 Andrew has had two publications with Packt: Citrix Access Gateway VPX Essentials (2012) and Citrix XenApp (2013).

-Hi everyone and welcome, my name is Andrew Mallett, otherwise known as the theurbanpenguin.
-I hope you are ready for my 2nd Puppet course You know that I work in the UK with my own Linux training and consultancy, and Puppet has always been my configuration tool of choice as it is also for 8 out of 10 penguin owners who expressed a preference.
-I started using puppet 7 0r 8 years ago to complete classroom setups and still use it today In this course you will learn how to streamline you code into modules making it easier to maintain and use We continue with the NTP theme from the Language Essentials course and break our code in to classes and modules looking at 1.
-Module structure 2.
-Declaring Classes with and without parameters 3.
-Creating Custom Resource types in Ruby By the end of the course you will be able to create Puppet modules containing multiple classes that have the flexibility of taking input at runtime You will need some basic knowledge of Linux and understanding of Puppet gained from the Puppet 4: Language Essentials course
+Course Overview Hello everyone, and welcome.
+My name is Andrew Mallet, but you might know me as The Urban Penguin.
+I do hope you're ready for my second Puppet course.
+You know that I work in the UK and I have my own Linux training and consultancy company, and Puppet has always been my configuration tool of choice as it is also for 8 out of 10 penguin owners who expressed a preference.
+I started using Puppet seriously about seven or eight years ago.
+I used it to complete classroom setups, and I'm still using it today.
+In this course, we're going to learn how you can streamline your code by creating modules, making it easier to maintain and use.
+We're going to continue with our ntp theme from the Language Essentials course, and we're going to look at how we can break our code into classes and modules.
+And we'll be taking a look at the module structure, looking at ways that we can create and declare classes, both with and without parameters, and we'll be looking at creating custom resource types in Ruby.
+Now by the end of this course you're going to be able to create your own modules containing multiple classes, and have the flexibility of being able to take input at run time.
+Now you are going to need some basic knowledge of Linux and a good understanding of the Puppet language, which you can gain by taking a look at our Puppet 4: Language Essentials course.